apcl-research/human_attention_localize_c_bugs/README.md

 srcml --verbose --archive --position path\to\bug\directory path\to\instructions\directory -o {bug_name}_{participant_id}.xml
 ```

-#### Note: You may skip step 5 if you would like to use our generated databases located at this Google Drive Links: https://drive.google.com/drive/folders/1_D4LoZXNVAaxDzO2TuDV_Dc0lOmk_dOm?usp=drive_link
 5. For each bug subfolder for each participant, use iTrace-Toolkit to generate database (.db3 files; you should have at least one per task).
 Note: We excluded folders that contained data for just a few seconds of tracking.
 These files are from cases where the eye tracker was started/stopped very quickly during configuration.
     - create new database
     - import folder containing .xml eclipse data